-Brake and Clutch Fluid
+Brake Fluid

 Check the fluid level in the reservoirs monthly.
-There are three reservoirs.
+There are one or two reservoirs, depending on model.
 They are:

-- Brake fluid reservoir

-- Clutch fluid reservoir (manual transmission only)

-- ABS reservoir (cars with ABS)
+- Brake fluid reservoir (all models) - ABS reservoir (cars with ABS)

 The brake fluid in the brake and Anti-lock brake systems should be replaced every 2 years or 48,000 km (30,000 miles), whichever comes first.